 Outpatient treatment is not as structured as inpatient care, so it may be less effective in severe or complicated cases of addiction.
 For people who haven’t struggled with drug abuse for a long time or have few risk factors for relapse, outpatient treatment is usually a solid option and allows for less disruption to work and home life than residential treatment would.

-Advantages of outpatient treatment are a lower cost, more autonomy for the patient and not having to pause or leave one’s everyday life.
+The advantages of outpatient treatment are a lower cost, more autonomy for the patient and not having to pause or leave one’s everyday life.

 Disadvantages are that relapse rates can be higher because treatment is less structured and medical treatment is not as available during a medical emergency.